suclike/DaggerAndMockRestAdapter/README.md

 repositories {
     maven { url "https://oss.sonatype.org/content/repositories/snapshots" }
 }

+...

+dependencies {
+   ...
+    //Dagger
+    compile 'com.google.dagger:dagger:2.0.1'
+    compile 'com.google.dagger:dagger-compiler:2.0.1'
+    provided 'javax.annotation:jsr250-api:1.0'
+    ...
+}

 ```
 First line is the plugin who assists in working with annotation processors in combination with Android Studio.
+Then we have to add the dependencies about dagger (librery and compiler)

 ## Under construction